russhughes/st7789_mpy/README.md

       cannot be turned off.

     - `rotations` sets the orientation table.
-The orientation table is a list of tuples for each `rotation` that defines the MADCTL register, width, height, start_x, and start_y values.
+The orientation table is a list of tuples for each `rotation` used to set the MADCTL register, display width, display height, start_x, and start_y values.

       Default `rotations` are included for the following st7789 and st7735 display sizes: